State Emblem of India (Prohibition of Improper Use) Act, 2005

-State Emblem of India (Prohibition of Improper Use) Act, 2005 is an Act of Parliament of India which regulates the improper or commercial usage of the Emblem of India.
+The State Emblem of India (Prohibition of Improper Use) Act, 2005 is an Act of Parliament of India which regulates the improper or commercial usage of the Emblem of India.

 Emblem

 The emblem of India is an adaptation of the Lion Capital of Ashoka at Sarnath.
 The emblem consists of three lions, the fourth being hidden from view.
 The Ashoka Chakra (wheel) appears in relief in the center of the abacus, with a bull on the right and a galloping horse on the left, and outlines of Dharma Chakras on the extreme right and left.
 Forming an integral part of the emblem is the motto inscribed below the abacus in Devanagari script: Satyameva jayate सत्यमेव जयते (Truth Alone Triumphs).
 This is a quote from Mundaka Upanishad, the concluding part of the sacred Hindu Vedas.
 This national emblem was adopted on 26 January 1950, the day that India became a republic.